 Noise

 The NeoAir XLite line has long had a reputation for noise.
-Older versions were known for a crinkly sound caused by the internal reflective insulation.
-The NeoAir XLite NXT is noticeably improved, but it is still not the quietest premium pad available.
+The NeoAir XLite NXT is much improved over older versions, with Therm-a-Rest noting a major reduction in noise compared with the previous model.
+Even so, it is still not the quietest premium pad available.

-The NEMO Tensor is generally the better choice for light sleepers, restless sleepers, and people sharing a tent.
-Its construction produces less distracting sound during normal movement.
+The NEMO Tensor All-Season is generally the better choice for light sleepers, restless sleepers, and people sharing a tent.
+Its internal construction is specifically designed to reduce the crinkly sound common in many insulated air pads.

 This may not matter to everyone.
 If you sleep deeply, camp solo, or use earplugs, the XLite NXT’s noise level may be a non-issue.
 But if sound bothers you at night, the Tensor has the advantage.